 Long Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Long Beach is nearly on par with the US average for all cities of 21.84%: 17.78% of adults 25 and older in Long Beach have a bachelor's degree or advanced degree.
+The education level of Long Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.78% of adults 25 and older in Long Beach have a college degree.

 The per capita income in Long Beach in 2022 was $28,188, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,752 for a family of four.
 However, Long Beach contains both very wealthy and poor people as well.